vinh-c-tran/Thesis_Research/Root_Finder/README.md

-## N Dimensional Root Finder Algorithm
+## Broyden's Method - N Dimensional Quasi Newton Root Finder Algorithm

 For the purposes of this thesis project, we need to generate data that describes the composition of the interior of a neutron star.
 In particular, we would like to find the values of various particle fractions (equivalently fermi momenta), meson mediator field values, all as a function of baryon number density nB.